appwrite/sdk-for-php/docs/functions.md

 This endpoint accepts a tar.gz file compressed with your code.
 Make sure to include any dependencies your code has within the compressed file.
 You can learn more about code packaging in the [Appwrite Cloud Functions tutorial](/docs/functions).

-Use the &quot;command&quot; param to set the entry point used to execute your code. **
+Use the &quot;command&quot; param to set the entrypoint used to execute your code. **

 ### Parameters